BerliozFramework/BerliozDocs/cli/commands.md

 ## Call a command

-An executable is available in binary directory of **Composer** to call commands.
+An executable is available in the binary directory of **Composer** to call commands.

 Examples: